You are here :

 -

-Stay tuned for our next Student Project Month in Autumn 2024 on the topic of Migration!
+Stay tuned for our next Student Project Month in Winter 2025!
 More info coming soon.

 What students have said about our previous activities:"The freedom to create whatever artefact we wanted allowed us to both demonstrate our viewpoint in our recordings but also through the meanings of the artefact itself.
 Furthermore, the topic/question was not restricted and being quite broad allowed us to focus on a topic we found interesting."
 (Cross-University Migration Project 2023)